privacy compliance

 Read more …

-• De-encryption laws to make tech giants cooperate with law enforcement
+• De-encryption laws: compelling tech giants to cooperate with law enforcement

 The Australian Government is introducing encryption-related legislation that could have significant implications.
 Get the full scoop on what this Bill could mean for companies and citizens before it is officially announced.